SopiMlab/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/README.md

 # Training GANSynth

 This guide describes how to train a GANSynth model using your own sounds.
 Note that training is a very computation-intensive process, so you will want to use a powerful GPU.
+You can find the supplementary video-instructions at https://vimeo.com/543008330.

 ----